particle-iot/docs/src/content/tutorials/cellular-connectivity/billing.md

 **Unpausing** occurs when a SIM reaches its data cap during a billing period, and the next billing period begins.
 Particle will automatically unpause your SIM at this time, allowing cellular data transfer to resume.
 You are also able to manually unpause a SIM card during the billing period in which it was paused by raising the data limit.
 If you raise the data limit one month, it will stay at that selection in subsequent months until it is changed again.

+**Unclaiming** a device removes it from your account, but does not stop billing.
+As the claiming status and SIM are separate, you must also pause or release ownership of your SIM to stop billing.

 ## Overages (Zones)

 Billing occurs in 1 MB increments, so once you exceed 3 MB, you'll incur a 1 MB overage until you cross the 4 MB level.